rinkutek/Recarnation-NanoClouds/README.md

 ### **Required Features**
 1. **User Authentication**
-   - Secure login and registration system with support for both standard credentials and OAuth.
+   - Secure login and registration system with support for both standard credentials and OAuth 2.0.
    - Ensures safe and easy access for all users.

 2. **Advanced Car Browsing**